rover07/Ambassador-Programs/README.md

 ## Contributing
 PRs are welcome, just make sure that the campus ambassador program is offered by an organization working in the domain of computer science.

-To the extent possible under law, [Palash Nigam]() has waived all copyright and related or neighboring rights to this work.